LiaIvanick/GLEON_ZIG/Scripts/README.md

 **Worksheet: lake**
-* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables are in the expected units.
+* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables (26) are in the expected units and that all read in.
 Check every mismatch and correct where needed.
 * Lake location:
   + Convert the latitude and longitude to decimal degrees, if needed
   + Confirm the corrdinates match to a water body using statlite imagry